boukx/guide/README.md

 /cast [mod:alt] !Prowl
 ```

-Adding flag dropping into your mount macro is good if you do any PvP (can omit the mods and flying mount if classic)
+Adding flag dropping into your mount macro is good if you do any PvP
 ```
 #showtooltip Swift Green Gryphon
 /cancelaura Horde Flag
-/cast [flyable] Swift Green Gryphon
-/cast [noflyable] Reins of the Swift Mistsaber
+/cast Reins of the Swift Mistsaber
 ```

 Use top trinket and RF (add Berseking if Troll):